Matías Suárez: Return to Belgrano

 After the 2016 terrorist attacks on Brussels, Suárez announced his intention to leave Anderlecht at the end of the season, despite Anderlecht and Belgrano not agreeing on a transfer fee.
 As a consequence, he terminated his contract unilaterally, allegedly fearing for his family's safety.
 In December 2017, FIFA delivered a decision in favor of Anderlecht, ruling out any alleged threat on Suárez family and ordered Suárez and his club to pay Anderlecht compensation.
 The club filed a complaint to FIFA Dispute Resolution Chamber, which ordered the player to pay €540,350 to the club.
 Both the player and the club filed an appeal to the Court of Arbitration for Sport.
 The court ordered the player and Belgrano jointly liable to pay Anderlecht €1,212,225.23.

 River Plate

 On 26 January 2019, River Plate paid Belgrano $2.8 million for the player's rights.
 Suárez signed a three-and-a-half-year contract with his new team.

 He scored his first goal on his debut on 30 January 2019, against Godoy Cruz.

-Belgrano
+Return to Belgrano II

 In January 2024, he returned to Belgrano for a third spell on a one-year contract.